rkirkendall/ac130-health/DOCKER.md

-# Docker Setup for Health Record MCP Server
+# Docker Setup for AC130 Health MCP Server

-This guide explains how to run the Health Record MCP server and MongoDB using Docker.
+This guide explains how to run the AC130 Health MCP server and MongoDB using Docker.

 ## Prerequisites